kxfan2002/SophiaVL-R1/README.md

 ## About SophiaVL-R1

-We introduce **SophiaVL-R1** to explore the R1 paradigm with enhancing thinking-level reward in vision-language reasoning.
+We introduce **SophiaVL-R1** to explore the R1 paradigm with thinking-level reward model in vision-language reasoning.
 We trian a **Thinking Reward Model** to give thinking level reward signals and introuce **Trust-GRPO**, a trustworthiness-aware extension of GRPO that assigns dynamic trustworthiness weights to thinking-level rewards based on reward comparisons between correct and incorrect responses.

 We construct two datasets: **SophiaVL-R1-130k** for Trust-GRPO training and **SophiaVL-R1-Thinking-156k** for training of Thinking Reward Model.